guzmanster360/Final-Project-ME369P/README.md

 - **Real-Time Speech Recognition**
   Utilizes the Google Speech Recognition API to process spoken commands.
 - **Text Filtering**
   Filters commands for directional words like `clockwise`, `counterclockwise`, and `hover`.
-Extracts numerical degrees for motor rotation.
+Extracts numerical degrees for electric thruster rotation.
 - **Arduino Integration**
-  Sends commands to an Arduino via a serial port for motor control.
+  Sends commands to an Arduino via a serial port for electric thruster control.
 - **Text-to-Speech Feedback**
   Provides audio feedback on recognized commands or errors.
 - **Interactive User Flow**